 That duality is nowhere more conscious and contentious than in Chicago.
 As is true of New York city and state, Chicago and the rest of Illinois developed in the same state but in different worlds.
 Even so, the differences between Chicago and Downstate can be overstated.
-Generations of politicians have insisted on it, in fact, as have (to be fair to its politicians) many citizens of each realm, who find in their cross-state neighbors a contrast that is the measure of their own virtue.
+Generations of politicians have insisted on it; so (to be fair to its politicians) have many citizens of each realm who find in their cross-state neighbors a contrast that is the measure of their own virtue.
 It is the political equivalent of the popular literary formulae of the 1800s that pitted Virtuous Country versus Evil City.
 The differences were exaggerated then—critic Robert Bray has pointed out that Hamlin Garland and other better writers on Illinois recognized a healthy continuity between the urban and the rural—and they are outmoded today.

 Chicago for example is not as different as it likes to think it is from its country cousins.
 The themes and sub-themes of the city’s famous rise and (relative) decline—industrialization, immigration, ethnic and labor strife, tension between antagonistic political cultures—differ only in scale from those of most of the rest of the state.
 Chicago in fact is an Illinois city in more than its location, being to the world city what the Downstate is presumed to be to Chicago, a bumptious rube.

-Marty touched on several other defining traits of Illinois, including these:
+Marty touched on several other defining traits of Illinois.

 Heterogeneity The Illinois landscape surface consists largely of glacial drift, which is what geologists call the loose jumble of rock debris left behind by the ice sheets.
 This debris—the foundation of all building, and the raw material for soils—varies in size from boulders to dust.
 Illinois’ social geology is like that too.
 The then-typical Illinoisan struck the authors of the 1939 Federal Writers Project Guide To Illinois as “first and foremost, a heterogeneous character.”
 Donald Culcross Peattie, in A Prairie Grove, which was published at about the same time, gazed upon his fellow citizens and saw the same character.
 “There is no formula for [them],” Peattie wrote, “and you cannot make a class or theory out of them. ”